shawnmckinney/fortressdemo2/README.txt

 This is free and unencumbered software released into the public domain.
 _____________________________________________________________________________
 #############################################################################
-README for Fortress Demo #2 RBAC Security Sample
-Last updated: August 14, 2014
+README for Fortress Demo # 2 End-to-End Security Example Last updated: August 23, 2014
 _____________________________________________________________________________
 #############################################################################
 # Prerequisites: